 What is the Academy?

-The holistic, streamlined approach to support will promote access to STEM careers for high achieving Year 8 and Year 11 students.
+The Academy provides a holistic, streamlined approach to support Indigenous young women and promotes access to STEM careers through a range of opportunities, tailored to each student.
 This support will start before students choose critical high school subjects that enable relevant study and career progression into STEM fields.

 Trends in enrolment and completion rates for younger Indigenous higher education students entering and completing university have increased substantially, so policies and programs need to shift to capitalise on these trends.
 Academy students will be best-placed to enter university directly from school, succeed in their studies and complete their STEM qualification.